MillionConcepts/glcat_documentation/pages/detector_flat.md

 ## Mission Flats

 The last set of GALEX mission flats are also used by gPhoton2.
-In both flats you can see recurent hot and cold spots, as well as low and high sensitivity portions of the detectors.
+In both flats you can see recurrent hot and cold spots, as well as low and high sensitivity portions of the detectors.
 Many of the patterns reflected in the flats are a direct result of the NUV and FUV detectors.
 In general, they are not visible at the eclipse level.

 ```{image} figures/flats.png
 :alt: flat